inconsistent-dg/AC-Modding/switch-guide.md

 ### What constitutes an update?

 Surprisingly, not all *firmware* updates require Atmosphere and Hekate to update as well.
-There are 3 types of updates: Major, Minor, and Patches.<br>Major updates will almost always require Atmosphere and Hekate to update.<br>Minor won't break compatability as often, but the chance is still there.<br>It is extremely unlikely for patch updates to break compatability.
+There are 3 types of updates: Major, Minor, and Patches.<br>Major updates will almost always require Atmosphere and Hekate to update.<br>Minor won't break compatibility as often, but the chance is still there.<br>It is extremely unlikely for patch updates to break compatibility.

 It's great to know that you *can* update to a patch or minor update without Atmosphere, but that doesn't mean you should.
 It might bring errors, and no one likes those.
 And you don't wanna be the person to find out the minor update prevents booting.
 So you should wait for official word from CTCaer or SciresM saying it's okay to update the firmware, or if you'll have to wait.